We Welcome You

 When you arrive, you will be warmly welcomed by a people-centered staff who will orient you to your surroundings.
 All bedrooms have private bathrooms, a patio or balcony, most with spectacular mountain views.
 Our experienced chefs will serve homemade, healthy meals and our heated swimming pool and Jacuzzi are available for your enjoyment and relaxation.
 Meeting rooms with WiFi and AV support are provided for a successful meeting or retreat.

-This oasis in the desert also features three walking paths with audio-guided meditation including a Labyrinth, Prayer Path, and Islands of Silence.
-The bookstore contains a variety of inspiring and insightful books, many authored by our retreat leaders.
+This oasis in the desert features three walking paths with audio-guided meditation including a Labyrinth, Prayer Path, and Islands of Silence.
+We also maintain a virtual bookstore, with references to a variety of inspiring and insightful books, many authored by our retreat leaders.
+And we have a small gift shop with items such as pocket labyrinths, prayer stones, desert artists, etc.

 Retreats at Spirit in the Desert are available for participants of all faiths and traditions to experience reconciliation, renewal, healing, and transformation.
 Churches of all denominations and related organizations can hold meetings for leaders and members in a get-away environment that encourages positive communication and productivity.
 We also welcome and assist individuals who would like personal retreat for one or more days.